 Hatha Yoga (haht-hah yo-gah) One of the many forms of yoga.
+The word hatha literally means effort or force.
+Hatha yoga relies on physical effort.
+The Hatha Yoga Pradapika discusses the idea of balancing two energies, such as solar and lunar.
+From this came the idea of hatha relating to the sun and moon.
 It deals more with the body postures and breathing patterns symbolized by "ha" which relates to the Sun and "tha" which relates to the Moon.